euro-cordex/data-processing-guide/source/chapter__git_for_beginners.rst

 (you can always use tab to fill up the command)

-If the file already exsists and has only been change you can use only one line
+If the file already exsists and has only been change, you can use only one line
 ::
     commit-am "text"

-Error occurs, if you have added two files with the same name. compare the files with
+Error occurs, if you have added two files with the same name.
+You can compare the files with
 ::
     git diff

-If you are sure, you only want to add the new file, do git add again You want to see the difference of the file to the one in the repository
+If you are sure, you only want to add the new file, do 'git add' again.

+You want to see the difference of the file to the one in the repository:
 ::
     git diff --stage ()

 if you like more information on your file, eg. autor, commiter ..
 ::